-\textbf{Masked Latent Regression (MLR).} \citet{baevski2022data2vec} proposed Data2Vec (D2V) and extended BYOL to a structural MLR task across modalities, rather than learning modality-specific augmentation-invariant embeddings.
+\textbf{Masked Latent Regression (MLR).} \citet{baevski2022data2vec} propose Data2Vec (D2V) and extend BYOL to a structural MLR task across modalities, rather than learning modality-specific augmentation-invariant embeddings.
 Following MAE~\citep{he2022_maskedauto}, which in turn was inspired by BERT~\citep{devlin2019bert}, it leverages a Vision Transformer (ViT)~\citep{dosovitskiy2021VIT} and applies intense masking for continuous data modalities.
 However, it does not drop the masked tokens from the encoder’s inputs and does not use a decoder~\citep{he2022_maskedauto} or architectural asymmetry~\citep{grill2020_byol}.
 Masking dominates recent SSL algorithms in vision and audio, either as a prediction task~\citep{zhou2022_ibot,baevski2022data2vec,baevski2022_data2vec2}, or an augmentation~\citep{assran2022masked}.
 Hence, different masking strategies are explored, as they significantly affect the quality of the pretrained embedding.
-To our interest, D2V~\citep{baevski2022data2vec} used block-masking of BEIT~\citep{bao2022_beit} for the image modality, rather than random masking as in MAE~\citep{he2022_maskedauto}.
+Notably, D2V~\citep{baevski2022data2vec} uses block-masking of BEIT~\citep{bao2022_beit} for the image modality, rather than random masking as in MAE~\citep{he2022_maskedauto}.
 Masking has also been shown to be an effective data augmentation for clustering-based SSL~\citep{zhou2022_ibot}, even without explicit patch token prediction~\citep{assran2022masked}.

 \textbf{Collapse in MLR.} \citet{baevski2022data2vec} notes that preventing collapse in MLR is challenging for continuous data due to the high correlation among neighboring tokens, particularly in audio.
 Although there are practical SSL algorithms based solely on whitening and feature diversity~\citep{zbontar2021barlow,bardes2021vicreg,ermolov2021whitening}, D2V~\citep{baevski2022data2vec} uses a hyperparameter-free approach that promotes variance by normalizing target representations across the sequence and feature dimensions.
 Interestingly, BYOL collapses without architectural asymmetry, but masked prediction and target normalization could prevent collapse in D2V.
-Additionally, \citet{baevski2022data2vec} demonstrated that averaging embeddings across multiple layers of the teacher produces better regression targets.
+Additionally, \citet{baevski2022data2vec} demonstrate that averaging embeddings from multiple teacher layers yields better regression targets.